Sarotti-Lab/ML_J_DP4/README.md

 ## An integrated quantum mechanics-machine learning approach for ultra-fast NMR structural elucidation

-Authors: Ariel M. Sarotti & María M. Zanardi

-Usage: `ml_jdp4`
+This repository contains all codes and data required to run ML-J-DP4 calculations.

+### Description
+ML-J-DP4 is a machine learning-based Python program to compute the ML-J-DP4 probabilities using the GIAO NMR calculations conduced at the RHF/STO-3G//MMFF level as input.
+The script feeds on the Gaussian output files (including *.log and *.out extensions), and creates an input matrix by computing different local descriptors from the 3D geometries and NMR/NBO data.
+The input matrix is transformed into refined chemical shifts using a KRR trained ML.
+In paralell, the script calculates the 3JHH coupling constants using the HLA formalism.
+The chemical shifts and coupling constants are Boltzmann averaged, and correlated with the experimental data provided to obtain the ML-J-DP4 probabilities for each candidate isomer.

 ### Installation Requirements

 **ML_JDP4.py** needs python 3.8 or later to work.
-You could install the module by console using:
+The module can be installed by console using:
 `pip3 install ml-jdp4`

+Usage: `ml_jdp4`

 ### User Guide

-You need to create a folder containing the following files:
+To run ML_JDP4 it is required that the information is located in a folder containing the following files:

-      1. The gaussian outputs of the NMR and NBO calculations (all conformers for all isomers).
+      1. All the Gaussian outputs from the NMR/NBO calculations (all conformers for all isomers).

-      2. The excel file containing the experimental data and the labels of each nucleus associated with each experimental value.
+      2. An Excel file containing the experimental data and the labels of each nucleus associated with each experimental value.

  ### Technical requirements

-**1) The output files:** must be named following the next convention: number_*.log or .out, where number represent the isomer number and could be from 1 to N where N is the number of candidate structures under study.
-For instance:
+**1) The output files:** must be named following the next convention: number_*.log or .out, where number identifies the ith isomer, ranging from 1 to N (where N is the number of candidate isomers under study).
+For example:

-       1_NewNatProd_c01.log (Conformer 1 for isomer 1 of the compound names NewNatProd)
+       1_NewNatProd_c01.log (Conformer 1 of isomer 1 of a compound named NewNatProd)

-       1_NewNatProd_c02.log (Conformer 2 for isomer 1 of the compound names NewNatProd)
+       1_NewNatProd_c02.log (Conformer 2 of isomer 1 of a compound named NewNatProd)

-       2_NewNatProd_c01.log (Conformer 1 for isomer 2 of the compound names NewNatProd)
+       2_NewNatProd_c01.log (Conformer 1 of isomer 2 of a compound named NewNatProd)

+       2_NewNatProd_c02.log (Conformer 2 of isomer 2 of a compound named NewNatProd)

-*The script allows the use of outputs form Gaussian03, 09 and 16.*
+*The script allows the use of outputs from Gaussian 03, 09 and 16.*

 **2) The input excel file:** The experimental data and the labels of the candidate structures must be placed in an excel file following the next rules.
 The excel file should be constituted by two sheets; one containing the data for the coupling constants (named ‘J’) and the other with the NMR chemical shifts (named ‘shifts’).